 Build | Run|Run & Debug |Stop Application

 The hammer icon is to build a package.
-Play button is to run the app on your device.
-The bug icon with a play triangle is to run app in debug mode.
+The Play button is used to run the app on your device.
+The bug icon with a play triangle is to run the app in debug mode.
 Big red square = stop running app.

+If you have an Android phone please connect it to the computer now using the charging cabe.

 Run the app by clicking: Run.

 The deployment target screen will pop up.
+This is where you choose where you want the app to run.
+You can select from phones that are connected to the computer via USB (connected devices) or running the app in an emulator on the computer (available virtual devices).